hummans/my-poker-app/README.md

 ###Instructions

->Simulate a Texas Holdem Poker Hand in "Single Player Mode."
+>Simulate a Heads-Up Texas Hold'em Poker game in an irb console environment.

 #### Step 1: